OSGConnect/connectbook/new-docs-jan-2020/starting-project.md

 based on the following two scenarios:

 - **If you are the first member of your research group / team to use the OSG through OSG Connect**, a new project will be created for you.
-You will be prompted to provide the following information to do so:
+You will need to provide the
+the following information to do so:
 	-    Project Name
-	-    Short Project Name
-	-    Field of Science
 	-    PI Name
 	-    PI Email
 	-    PI Organization
 	-    PI Department
+	-    Field of Science: (out of https://osp.unm.edu/pi-resources/nsf-research-classifications.html)
 	-    Project Description
 - **If you know that other members of your research group have used OSG Connect** in the past, you can likely join a pre-existing group.
 Provide the name of your institution and PI